Say So (PJ Morton and JoJo song)

-"Say So" is a duet recorded by American R&B singer-songwriter PJ Morton and features additional vocals by American pop/R&B singer JoJo.
+"Say So" is a duet recorded by American singer-songwriter PJ Morton and features additional vocals by American singer JoJo.
 The track was solely written and produced by PJ Morton.
-It was released on February 14, 2019, through Morton's very own label Morton Records/Empire as the lead single from Morton's sixth studio album Paul (2019).
+It was released on February 14, 2019, through Morton's own label Morton Records, as well as Empire, as the lead single from Morton's sixth studio album Paul (2019).
 The acoustic version of the song was featured on Morton's The Piano Album (2020).

 Composition

 "Say So" was written by PJ Morton while also handling the song's production for his sixth studio album Paul (2019).
-The song includes additional vocals from American R&B singer-songwriter JoJo.
+The song includes additional vocals from American singer-songwriter JoJo.
 Morton also handled majority of the song's instrumentation except for bass which was played by DJ Raymond.
 The track was recorded with guidance by Reggie Nicholas at The Parlor recording studio in New Orleans, Louisiana.
-The mixing of "Say So" was done by Kevin “KD” Davis at Larrabee Studios in Los Angeles, California and eventually, the mastering was done by Will Quinnell at Sterling Sound in New York.
+The mixing of "Say So" was done by Kevin "KD" Davis at Larrabee Studios in Los Angeles, California and eventually, the mastering was done by Will Quinnell at Sterling Sound in New York.